GitMachines/statedecoded-gm-centos6/README.md

 # Status

-December 26, 2013 - Build working correctly.
+December 31, 2013 - Build working correctly.
 Statedecoded running.
+Search not return results, need to look at imports of search information.

 # About